Duration and Convexity

 For instance, U.S. Treasuries have lower coupon rates and current yields than corporate bonds of similar maturities because of the difference in default risk.
 Therefore, U.S. Treasuries should have higher durations than corporate bonds, and, therefore, change in price more when market interest rates change.
 However, changes in perception of the risk of default may also change bond prices, blunting or augmenting what duration would predict.

 For instance, during the 2007 - 2009 subprime mortgage crisis, many bonds were riskier than investors realized, even those that had received top ratings from the credit rating agencies, and so, many securities, especially those based on subprime mortgages, lost value, greatly increasing their yields, while yields on Treasuries declined as the demand for these securities, which are considered free of default risk, increased in price, caused, not by the decline in market interest rates, but by the flight to quality — selling risky securities to buy securities with little or no default risk.
 The flight to quality is augmented by the fact that laws and regulations require that pension funds and other funds held for the benefit of others in a fiduciary capacity be invested only in investment grade securities.
-So when investment ratings decline for a large number of securities to below investment grade, managers of funds held in trust must sell the riskier securities and buy securities likely to retain an investment grade rating or be free of default risk, such as U.S. Treasuries.
+So when investment ratings decline for many securities to below investment grade, managers of funds held in trust must sell the riskier securities and buy securities likely to retain an investment grade rating or be free of default risk, such as U.S. Treasuries.

 Therefore, yield volatility, and therefore, interest rate risk, is greater for securities with more default risk, even if their durations are the same.